rccordell/f18rwda/_posts/2018-09-06-GitHubPages.md.md

 ## Step 2: Find a Theme You Like and Fork It

 As of last year, all Jekyll themes should work with Github pages, though some require more tinkering than others.
+Check out [this list of supported Jekyll themes][5], sorted by how many people like them.
 Find one you like, but make sure it's a theme that supports blogging.
 The easiest way to know is to see if there's a folder titled `_posts` in the repository after you fork it.
 We can work during the semester to customize these themes, so it doesn't need to be perfect: just good enough.
 When you click on a theme name in this list you'll see its files.
 Most of these pages will include a link to a sample site, which will give you a sense of what your site would  look like.

 Once you've found a theme you like, we will fork the repository.
 Don't worry if that phrase sounds like nonsense: we'll do it together and I'll explain what it means.